triton-inference-server/vllm_backend/README.md

 on a
 [vLLM engine](https://github.com/vllm-project/vllm/blob/main/vllm/engine/async_llm_engine.py).

+This is a Python-based backend.
+When using this backend, all requests are placed on the vLLM AsyncEngine as soon as they are received.
+Inflight batching and paged attention is handled by vLLM engine.

 Where can I ask general questions about Triton and Triton backends?
 Be sure to read all the information below as well as the [general Triton documentation](https://github.com/triton-inference-server/server#triton-inference-server)